Arlo allows you to choose how tax should be displayed on your website and invoices and also has a range of tax-free event and registration solutions.

 - Second tax-rate

-If you run countries in multiple countries/geographical regions, Arlo can set up a region for each with their own tax rate, currency, and other organisation details.
+If you run courses in multiple countries/geographical regions, Arlo can set up a region for each with their own tax rate, currency, and other organisation details.

 - You run most of your events in Australia and have to pay tax in Australia, you will have an Australia region in Arlo that will have a GST rate of 10%.